BeamNG/Blender-JBeam-Editor/docs/user/user_docs.md

 <br>

 #### Renaming a Node
-Renaming a node is something unique to JBeam but is easy to do :) FYI, if you want references to the node you are renaming (e.g. beams, tris, quads) to also be renamed, enable *Affect Node References* under the *Settings* panel.
-But with this enabled, renaming will be slow, especially with full vehicles.
+Renaming a node is something unique to JBeam but is easy to do :)

 1. Click on the node you want to rename.
+2. If you want references to the node you are renaming (e.g. beams, tris, quads) to also be renamed, enable *Affect Node References* under the *Settings* panel (with this enabled, renaming will be slow, especially with full vehicles).
-2. In the *JBeam* UI, in the *JBeam Node ID* input box, rename the node to whatever you'd like and press enter.
+3. In the *JBeam* UI, in the *JBeam Node ID* input box, rename the node to whatever you'd like and press enter.
 I renamed the node to "hey".
 You will see that the rename is also reflected in the node name labels on the part.

     ![](rename_node.png)